-This guide is for ecommerce, portfolio, publishing, and visual-content site owners..
-The goal is simple: explain when image sitemap entries are useful and how to keep them focused.
+This guide is for ecommerce, portfolio, publishing, and visual-content site owners who already know they want image entries..
+The goal is simple: give teams who've already decided to add image sitemap entries a fast implementation checklist, distinct from the decision of whether to add them at all.

 What This Solves